种草

 Planting the Bug / Getting Hooked

 Imagine someone casually mentioning a skincare product, a restaurant, or a TV show — and suddenly you absolutely must have it.
-That's 种草 in action.
+Emerging around 2020, that's 种草 in action.
 Literally 'planting grass' (i.e., seeding desire in someone's mind), it describes the act of recommending something so convincingly that the listener is immediately infected with the urge to buy or try it.
 The person doing the recommending is the gardener; your wallet is the soil.

 Cultural Context